 - Include real competitors.
 Add one to two competitor products at their actual shelf prices.
 This gives consumers a realistic competitive context and ensures your results reflect real-world trade-offs.

 - Run the experiment.
-500 consumers is the minimum for stable results across 3–4 price points.
-With synthetic consumer validation, this takes under two hours.
+250–500 consumers gives you stable results across 3–4 price points.
+With pre-launch testing on Saucery, this takes under two hours.

 - Read the curve, not just the winner.
 The lowest price will always “win” on preference.
 The insight is in the shape of the decline — where it steepens, where segments diverge, and where revenue peaks.